sbadillo/dekoa/README.md

 ## Dekoa project first steps

-Instructions for theme development are in theme folder.

-## How this was configured at first using travis and gh-pages:
+This project has two branches:

+- **sources**: is where the content and source of the website is modified.
+Is from where the build is launched.
+- **master**: is the 'dist' folder.
+This is the output site from pelican, and the published side of the repository.

+# Travis and gh-pages autodeployment

+This set-up will automatically build the site using Travis-ci.
+The build is trigered every time a push is done to the sources branch.

+1. **.gitignore some folders** not really needed by pelican:

+        /output
+		/themes/simple-boot/node_modules
+        /themes/simple-boot/bower_components
+        # any other extra stuff.

-1. **Create an orphan branch** 'sources' for project source.
+2. **Create an orphan branch** 'sources' for project source.

         git checkout -b master
         git checkout --orphan sources
         git push -u <this repo remote address> sources

-2. **Preparation for deploying**:
+3. **Preparation for deploying**:

 	- Set SITE_URL to end site url in pelicanconf.py.
     - Make sure all .html files start with "./" (relative paths).

-3. **Configure Travis**
+#### **Configure Travis**

-3.2.
-Create a github token from github.com > profile > settings > tokens.
+1. Create a github token from github.com > profile > settings > tokens.
 Encrypt it using travis.
 Install travis if needed through ruby gems.
 Copy generated encrypted token.

         gem install travis
         travis encrypt GH_TOKEN=<paste github token here>

-3.3 Create a travis configuration file .travis.yml which tells travis how to build
+2. Create a travis configuration file .travis.yml which tells travis how to build

         ```
         language: python